 Another great use of an over-the-door shoe organizer: Storing (and labeling) electrical cords for all your devices and small appliances.
 It sure beats a tangle of cables cluttering up a drawer.Continue to 25 of 45 below.

 Tech clutter happens and storing chargers and other electronic accessories can be a real pain.
 This straightforward DIY can help you sort and keep your everyday tech accessories uniquely and attractively using only cardboard and some wrapping paper.Continue to 26 of 45 below.

 DIY Hanging Ribbon Organizer

-You may not have the space for a full time craft room, but you probably have enough wall space for this creative ribbon organizer.
-You could also use this for yarn and string, and never worry about untangling your supplies again.
+You may not have the space for a full-time craft room, but you probably have enough wall space for this creative ribbon organizer.
+You could also use this for yarn and string and never have to worry about untangling your supplies again.